 Drill/driver users will want to note that QuickShift isn’t like a clutch.
 It doesn’t stop the fastener from being driven.
 Even after downshifting to mode 2, there’s still plenty of torque to overdrive a screw into wood or drywall.
 QuickShift electronically shifts from hard to medium modes to take some of the force off.
-I found this particularly helpful when assembling a miter saw stand for our Compact Miter Saw Shootout.
+I found this particularly helpful when assembling a miter saw stand for our best compact miter saw article.
 One of the first things that happened while using a socket adapter was the popping off of a bolt head.
 Nuts.
 (I crack myself up sometimes) The silver lining of this failure was how little force the Makita XDT09M transferred to my hand and how easily it broke the bolt.

 Anyway… I switched over to QuickShift mode and completed the stand with no further damage.
 The compact nature of the impact driver really made getting around some awkward spaces relatively easy.
 Thanks to the light weight, it was also easy to switch over to my left hand without feeling the typical sense of multiplied weight that comes from using your non-dominant hand.